ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 ![ClientVPN](https://github.com/ealtili/Blog/blob/master/AWS/vpcdeepdive/clientvpn.png?raw=true)

-- **AWS VPN CloudHub**	If you have more than one remote network (for example, multiple branch offices), you can create multiple AWS Site-to-Site VPN connections via your virtual private gateway to enable communication between these networks.
+- **AWS VPN CloudHub**	If you have multiple AWS Site-to-Site VPN connections, you can provide secure communication between sites using the AWS VPN CloudHub.
+This enables your remote sites to communicate with each other, and not just with the VPC.
+The VPN CloudHub operates on a simple hub-and-spoke model that you can use with or without a VPC.
+This design is suitable if you have multiple branch offices and existing internet connections and would like to implement a convenient, potentially low-cost hub-and-spoke model for primary or backup connectivity between these remote offices.

+The sites must not have overlapping IP ranges.

 ![AWS VPN Cloud HUB](https://docs.aws.amazon.com/vpn/latest/s2svpn/images/AWS_VPN_CloudHub-diagram.png)